-Carleton’s Philosophy department dates back to a time when Carleton was a small college in the Glebe.
+Carleton’s Department of Philosophy dates back to a time when Carleton was a small college in the Glebe.
 The earliest fulltime appointees were Hans Jonas and Stewart McEown.
 Neither remained at Carleton long.
 Jonas, already famous, moved to the New School for Social Research at the end of 1954.
 McEown resigned in 1955 and eventually became a lawyer.

 In September 1954, James Wernham, who had been on faculty at the University of Toronto, was appointed by Carleton.
 As implied by what was just said, after a year he found himself the sole member of the department.
 He was also the first member of what (thanks in no small part to his appointment decisions) was to grow into one of the most stable departments anywhere.
 In 1956, Bernard Wand, who had been a colleague of Wernham’s at the University of Toronto, joined the department, to be followed by James Thompson in 1958.
 In 1959, Carleton moved to its present location on Colonel By Drive.
 In that year, Stephen Talmage joined the department, soon to be followed by Andrew Jeffrey (1961) and John Leyden (1963).
 In 1966, Randal Marlin was added and Marvin Glass followed in 1967.

 In 1968, Carleton acquired St. Patrick’s college, then located on Main Street.
 Four new members joined the department, partly to staff the new college: Diane Dubrule (1968), Stanley Clarke (1968), Julian Wolfe, former Carleton student (1968), and Bela Egyed (1968).
 Andrew Brook, the final member of what is now called the ‘old department’, joined in 1969.

 These thirteen people were the philosophy department at Carleton for almost the next twenty years.
 None of them left and the next enduring appointment was not until 1987.
-The only additional people who had tenured or tenure-track jobs in the 33 years from 1954 to 1987 were John Hems (1965-6) who left after a year, Daniel Goldstick (1965-1967) who moved to the U of T, John O’Manique, who transferred to the department when Carleton took over St. Patrick’s College and transferred again after a couple of years to International Affairs, and Will Kymlicka (1994-98), who had a half-time appointment in Philosophy at Carleton and a half-time appointment as Research Director, Canadian Centre for Philosophy and Public Policy, at the University of Ottawa.
+The only additional people who had tenured or tenure-track jobs in the 33 years from 1954 to 1987 were John Hems (1965-6) who left after a year, Daniel Goldstick (1965-1967) who moved to the University of Toronto, John O’Manique, who transferred to the department when Carleton took over St. Patrick’s College and transferred again after a couple of years to International Affairs, and Will Kymlicka (1994-98), who had a half-time appointment in Philosophy at Carleton and a half-time appointment as Research Director, Canadian Centre for Philosophy and Public Policy, at the University of Ottawa.
 He left to take up a Canada Research Chair at Queen’s University.

 After 1969, the next permanent addition to the department was Jay Drydyk (1987), who was appointed upon James Wernham’s retirement.
 He was followed by Wendy Donner (1991), a joint philosophy/social science appointment, in part to teach environmental ethics for new environment studies and environmental science programmes, and Robert Stainton (1993, moved to UWO in 2003), appointed upon Bernard Wand’s retirement, in part to teach and supervise in a new cognitive science doctoral programme.

 In 1965, Carleton introduced a Master’s programme.
 Between this programme and the honours BA programme, over 40 graduates in philosophy at Carleton are now members of faculty, or are in PhD programmes aiming to become members of faculty, in a wide range of universities, including at various times two V.P Academics and the chairs of a number of excellent departments.
-Among graduates who went on to non-academic careers, John Manley, Finance Minister and Deputy Prime Minister of Canada, a graduate of the Honours BA programme, and early graduates of the MA programme Susan D’Aquino, Associate Deputy Minister of Heritage, and Russel Zinn, justice of the Federal Court of Canada, stand out.